FWGS/xash3d-fwgs/README.md

 0) (optional) Examine which build options are available: `./waf --help`.
 1) Configure build: `./waf configure --ios=false --sdl2 (path/to/SDL2.framework)`, set `--ios=true` if you want to build for simulator instead.
 2) Compile `./waf build`.
-3) Navigate to `ios` and copy your compiled SDL2.framework there, then add your client dylibs to `cl_dlls` and any other dylibs to `dlls`
+3) Navigate to `build` and copy your compiled SDL2.framework there, then add your client dylibs to `build/ios/cl_dlls` and any other dylibs to `build/ios/dlls`
-4) Run `ios/createipa.sh` to create an installable ipa
+4) Run `scripts/ios/createipa.sh` to create an installable ipa